 Make a Plan for Your Career

 Get clear on your long-term goal, and then work the action plan backward.
 Think about the stepping stones you need to take to achieve that goal.
+If you just recently entered a management position, consider taking a first-time management training.
 For instance, are you at a manager level and want to become a Director or Vice President?
 Answer these questions:

 - What additional roles do you need to step into to lead you to your desired position?